-There are three phases of chronic myeloid leukemia: chronic, accelerated, and blast crisis.
-Knowing which phase you're in can help determine your treatment method.
+There are three phases of chronic myeloid leukemia: chronic, accelerated, and blastic.
+Knowing which phase you're in can help you and your doctor determine your treatment method.

 Chronic myeloid leukemia, or CML, is one of four types of cancer that begins in the bone marrow.
 It starts in the blood-forming cells and can eventually spread throughout the body via the blood.
 Because CML is a chronic form of cancer, it comes on gradually and lasts for years.
 This differs from acute types of leukemia, which begin suddenly and are immediately life-threatening.

 CML is caused by a genetic mutation that results in blood cells producing too much of the tyrosine kinase protein.
 This protein causes an overproduction of diseased blood cells, and allows them to live too long.
 Eventually, these diseased cells leave no room for healthy blood cells.

 Phases of CML

 There are three phases of CML: chronic, accelerated, and blastic.
 The phase is determined by the progression of the disease and is measured by the number of blast cells.
 Blast cells are abnormal white blood cells that don’t mature properly and crowd out healthy cells.

 The first phase of CML is the chronic phase.
 Most people are diagnosed with CML during this phase.
 During the chronic phase, cancer cells grow and multiply slowly.
 This phase can last indefinitely and symptoms are very mild or not present at all.
 Those with CML may not even know they have the disease for several years.
 A diagnosis usually results from blood tests given for an unrelated reason.